A Household Name

 A mission-driven team with the experience you can trust and rely upon, dedicated to your service

 Our Mission and Vision

 Scientists estimate that nearly 15% of all medical encounters result in a diagnostic error.
-These diagnostic errors result every year in over 250,000 lost lives, millions of disabilities, and nearly a trillion dollars in costs.
-The two most common errors are missed early cancers and heart diseases, also the two most common causes of death.
+These diagnostic errors result every year in nearly 400,000 lost lives, 400,00 disabilities, and over a trillion dollars in costs.
+The two most common errors are missed early cancers and heart diseases, which are also the two most common causes of death.

-Our vision is that conversational AI and machine learning applied to better data can drive massive improvements in physician workflows to help us realize our mission.
+Our vision is that conversational and generative AI applied to vastly superior data can drive massive improvements in physician workflows to help us realize our mission.